 I can not tell you how many times I have been sitting in court and seeing an attorney from the city approaching the prosecutors in either Van Nuys or San Fernando Court and run smack into a buzz saw!
-First, many criminal defense law firms now a days are using inexperienced attorneys to do the dirty work of actually going to court and fighting it out for the client.
+First, many criminal defense law firms nowadays are using inexperienced attorneys to do the dirty work of actually going to court and fighting it out for the client.
 These youngsters are going to be eaten alive by an experienced prosecutor at the preliminary hearing.
 Next, if their firm is in the city, then they are probably more known in the Airport Court or the downtown Los Angeles Courthouses and therefore they do not know the temperament of the prosecutors and judges in the Valley.

 On the other hand, if the client is looking to fight their case in a jury trial, then the attorney’s locality to the courthouse is not as important.
 However, they still must know the tendencies of the jury pool, the prosecutors, and the judges, if they won’t give their client the best possible result.
 Like anything in life, it is not always what you know, it is who you know.
-And, in criminal defense, your attorney better know the landscape of the courthouse your case is pending or you will suffer the consequences of their short comings.
+And, in criminal defense, your attorney better knows the landscape of the courthouse your case is pending or you will suffer the consequences of their shortcomings.

-I have had literally thousands of court appearances, including the arraignment and tried hundreds of jury trials over the past 20 plus years of practicing criminal defense and there is no question that if one of my loved ones was in trouble I would choose a local attorney over an outsider any day of the week.
+I have had thousands of court appearances, including the arraignment, and tried hundreds of jury trials over the past 20 plus years of practicing criminal defense and there is no question that if one of my loved ones was in trouble I would choose a local attorney over an outsider any day of the week.